jasp-stats/jasp-desktop/Docs/development/git-guide.md

 The following guide will use the "Regression" module as a concrete example.
 Keyword `username` will be used as a placeholder for your username on GitHub.

-Note: Arguably the most important repository in `jasp-stats`, but also the one that you probably will not work with very often (if you are an R contributor or translator), is the `jasp-desktop` repository at [https://github.com/jasp-stats/jasp-desktop](https://github.com/jasp-stats/jasp-desktop).
+Note: Arguably the most important repository is `jasp-stats`, but it is also the one that you probably will not work with very often (if you are an R contributor or translator), is the `jasp-desktop` repository at [https://github.com/jasp-stats/jasp-desktop](https://github.com/jasp-stats/jasp-desktop).
 This repository holds the core code that is required to build the JASP application.
 Working with this repository requires additional steps, which are described in section [Git submodules: `jasp-stats/jasp-desktop`](#git-submodules-jasp-statsjasp-desktop).

 ## Setting up your repository